diana7376/DSL_Labs/reports/lab1.md

 ## Implementation Description

 ### **1. Grammar Class**
-The `Grammar` class represents a formal language with non-terminals, terminals, production rules, and a starting symbol.
+&ensp;&ensp;&ensp;The `Grammar` class represents a formal language with non-terminals, terminals, production rules, and a starting symbol.
 It provides methods for generating valid words.

 #### **Key Methods:**
 - `generate_string()`: Recursively replaces non-terminals with productions until a terminal string is formed.